 Based on these considerations, I decided to download the 64-bit version of Linux Mint 17.3 (“Rosa”) with the KDE desktop.
 I did consider postponing the download.
 Mint was based on the Ubuntu Long-Term Support (LTS) releases, and the next one of those (Ubuntu 16.04) was due in April 2016.
 But according to Phoronix (Larabel, 2016), the Mint version of the Ubuntu LTS release would tend to lag by a few months, most likely arriving in May or June 2016.
 Given reports that Ubuntu was trying to do many things in its recent releases, I was not sure whether the version of Mint based on Ubuntu 16.04 would be entirely stable or coherent.
 It seemed I might as well go ahead, rather than wait for that later upgrade.

 The next question was, where and how would I install this Linux operating system?
 Those questions involved choices among computers and media.
-I planned to discuss such matters in a separate post.
+I discussed such matters in a separate post.